Black Friday 2018 deals: Pixel 3 for $600, Pixel 3 XL for $700

+The Black Friday and Cyber Monday crush is the perfect time to pick up a Pixel 3 phone.
 If nothing but the best smartphone camera will do, these are your phones.
 The Pixel 3 and Pixel 3 XL may "only" have one lens on the back, but Google's software is so good, it puts dual-, triple- and quad-camera phones to shame.
-The Black Friday and Cyber Monday crush is the perfect time to pick up a Pixel 3 phone.
-The first few deals coming in for Google's flagship 2018 phone are promising so far.
+The first few deals for the Pixel 3 phone are promising so far.
 We hope to see the momentum continue.

 Remember that Verizon is the only US carrier that sells the Pixel 3 phones, but you can also buy it unlocked from Google's online store.
-There aren't any Black Friday deals there right now, but we'll keep checking as Thanksgiving approaches.
+The Black Friday deals start on Friday, Nov.
+16.

 Just so you know: